marksull/fmcapi/contributing.md

 we might as well accept that we need to manage what is sent.
 So, you'll see that each API class has VALID_JSON_DATA and VALID_FOR_KWARGS variables.
 These are lists of variable names we will allow.
 Be sure to create/update these variables as you create/modify the Class(es).
+* I know that the FMC API documentation is horrible for identifying which FMC version first released an API feature.
+That said, please do your best to associate your Class to the correct version in which it was released.
+This is what the FIRST_SUPPORTED_FMC_VERSION variable is for.